longhorn/longhorn/enhancements/20240325-nfs-server-ha.md

 ### User Experience In Detail

 1. The changes and improvements should not impact the use of RWX volumes.
-There will be no observable difference until a node failure occurs (for whatever reason - Kubernetes upgrade, eviction, injected error).
+There will be no observable difference (except for the presence of the passive replacement pod) until a node failure occurs, for whatever reason - Kubernetes upgrade, eviction, injected error.
 2. Operation of the recovery backend will be unchanged.
-3. After the failure of the share-manager pod, the application on the client side’s IO operations will be stuck until the share-manager and NFS are recreated, but the interruption will be brief, within a specified limit TBD regardless of the cause.
+3. After the failure of the share-manager pod, the application on the client side’s IO operations will be stuck until the leadership changes and the passive server node declares itself ready.
+The interruption will be brief, within a specified limit ***TBD*** regardless of the cause.
 4. There will be only a single interruption for a failure.
 5. Changing `node-monitor-period` and `node-monitor-grace-period` values in the Kubelet should make no difference to RWX failover.
 The time to accomplish node NotReady processing and return to Ready state should be independent of RWX HA time.

 ## Design

+The proposal is an Active/Passive arrangement, also termed `Active/Warm Standby`.
+There's a good discussion of the comparison in [this S3GW doc](https://github.com/s3gw-tech/s3gw/blob/main/docs/research/ha/RATIONALE.md).
+The share-manager pod is the Longhorn single-point-of-failure analog of S3GW's `radosgw`.
+Even though the S3GW feature has been de-prioritized, there is a residual Longhorn issue that still applies: [[FEATURE] Improving recovery times for non-graceful node failures #6803](https://github.com/longhorn/longhorn/issues/6803).

 ### Implementation Overview

 - **share-manager**

-    Implement an RPC handler for a "ping" command.
+    Add a sidecar or in-band code to check leadership.

+    Enable a readiness check of leadership status.
+If not the leader, don't come ready.
+Use https://stackoverflow.com/questions/74644647/how-to-send-traffic-to-only-one-pod-in-a-deployment as a starting point.

 - **longhorn-manager**

-    Add settings for
-        `share-manager-ping-interval` (default, 1 second)
-        `share-manager-ping-max-fail` (default, 5)

-    Add code to share-manager controller to do RPC ping of each existing share-manager pod every ping interval.
-If the ping fails, increment an in-memory failure count for that pod.
-If the count exceeds the max-fail setting value, delete the pod.

-    Which longhorn-manager is the right one to be calling this?
-The one on the owning node of the pod is a poor choice, since it may also be out of commission.
-Picking another one is difficult, but it isn't necessary.
-Let each one do the ping.
-That's not all that much network traffic for N nodes X M rwx volumes.
-Whichever node reaches the threshold first is the one that pulls the trigger.

-    Add a new "Suspicion" Condition on the Node CR, which defaults to "false".
-Along with deleting the pod, the deciding controller will set that condition to true with reason "share-manager ping failed".
-That will be useful for avoiding the same node if it has not reached NotReady state when a share-manager controller is choosing a new node.
-The condition is time-stamped and is cleared when the node goes NotReady (we were right) or after some interval we decide on (at least a minute).
-A node with that condition is not considered for share-manager pod creation.
+    Changes to:
+    - engine_controller
+        - Check and revise engine cleanup.
+    - setting_controller
+        - Take SM pods out of restart lists for updates, since update of Deployment will restart pods.
+    - share_manager_controller
+        - Create a Deployment, not a pod.
+Deployment will take care of the pods.
+        - Deployment `app` label will contain the PVC name, for anti-affinity and pod lookup.
+        - ShareManager state will reflect the state of the deployment.
+        - Much of the direct pod management can go away, as can `isResponsibleFor` and direct node management.
+    - volume_attachment_controller
+        - Adapt to handle multiple attaching NFS server pods to the same volume.
+    - volume_controller
+        - Mostly deals just with ShareManager object, not pods.
+    - datastore
+    - manager/volume
+        - ask for the owning pod, don't assume we know its name.
+    - recovery_backend
+        - get label from deployment rather than pod.
+    - upgrade
+        - TBD

 - **nfs-ganesha (user-space NFS server)**